dnywh/cuckoo-clock/README.md

 pip install inky
 ```

-You may also need to manually enable i2c and spi on your Rapsberry Pi.
+You may also need to manually enable I2C and SPI on your Rapsberry Pi.

 Try running their example files before continuing.